greenhousecode/greenhousecode.github.io/README.md

 # [Temporary Uploader](https://ghg-temporary-uploader.herokuapp.com/)

-When using videos in display, you need a video URL while developing.
+When using external assets like videos or images in display, you need URLs while developing.
 The Temporary Uploader will do just that. (ask a MEHmber for the password)

 # [Wrike ID redirect page](https://wrike.greenhousegroup.com/)